RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-experimental-setup.md

 ## Point spread functions

-They are the settings to build diffraction-limited images.
+Use these settings to simulate diffraction-limited images.

 <a href="../../assets/images/gui/sim-panel-experimental-setup-psf.png"><img src="../../assets/images/gui/sim-panel-experimental-setup-psf.png" style="max-width: 177px;" /></a>

-The point spread function (PSF) shapes the intensity 2D-profile of single molecules in diffraction-limited images.
+The point spread function (PSF) shapes the intensity 2D-profile of single molecules as diffraction-limited spots.
-The PSF is modelled by a spherical 2D-Gaussian centred on the single molecule coordinates and with a standard deviation *w*<sub>det</sub>.
+The PSF is modelled as spherical 2D-Gaussian centred on the single molecule coordinates with a standard deviation *w*<sub>det</sub>.
-As the PSF width depends on the wavelength of the detected light, it is different in donor and acceptor channel.
+As the PSF width depends on the wavelength of the detected light, it is different for the donor and the acceptor channel.

 PSF convolution is activated by checking the box in **(a)**.
 The donor and acceptor PSF widths *w*<sub>det,D</sub> and *w*<sub>det,A</sub> are set in micrometers in **(b)** and **(c)** respectively.